CloudLabs-Samples/EduLabs/Demo/azure/Challengelabdemo.md

 Using the Technician VM:

-Login to Client Identify why CONTOSO\enduser1 is unable to authenticate
+- Login to Client VM and identify why CONTOSO\enduser1 is unable to authenticate

-Verify the current status of the user account in Active Directory
+- Verify the current status of the user account in Active Directory

-Confirm that the issue is related to an account lockout
+- Confirm that the issue is related to an account lockout

 ## Task 2: Remediate the Issue

 If the account is confirmed to be locked:

-Restore access using appropriate domain administrative actions
+- Restore access using appropriate domain administrative actions

-Ensure the account remains enabled
+- Ensure the account remains enabled

-Do not reset or change the user’s password
+- Do not reset or change the user’s password

 ## Task 3: Validate User Sign-In

 From the Technician VM:

-Sign out of the current session or switch user
+- Sign out of the current session or switch user

-Attempt to sign in as CONTOSO\enduser1
+- Attempt to sign in as CONTOSO\enduser1

-Confirm successful authentication without lockout errors
+- Confirm successful authentication without lockout errors

 ## User Credentials (For Validation)